-In the mid-1980s, leaders within the Kanawha Valley began to realize a number of senior citizens within the Kanawha Valley were leaving the area and the state in search of retirement communities to meet their needs.
-The board of directors of the Arthur B. Hodges Center, along with key churches (including First Presbyterian Church), began studies to determine the need for a retirement community within the Charleston area.
-The need, being verified, resulted in the formation of Edgewood Summit, Inc. Assisted by L. Newton Thomas, Jr., and a group of key community volunteers, this led to the development of Charleston’s first retirement community.
+In the mid-1980s, the board of directors of the Arthur B. Hodges Center, along with key churches (including First Presbyterian Church), determined there was a need for a full-service retirement community within the Charleston area.
+These findings led to the formation of Edgewood Summit, Inc., and the development of Charleston’s first retirement community.

-The Arthur B. Hodges Center closed its operation on Morris Street in 2004.
-The Center donated $4.6 million as its final distribution of assets to Edgewood Summit in 2011 to assist in the development of a memory support, nursing and rehabilitation center on the campus.
-Edgewood Summit is naming the new health services building the “Arthur B. Hodges Center at Edgewood Summit” in honor of its benefactor.
-The legacy of Brownie Hodges will continue to thrive in the Charleston community, in large part due to the tireless community leaders who gathered support for new services for senior citizens and continued to see those ideas become reality.
-The opening of the new Arthur B. Hodges Center at Edgewood Summit is planned for Fall 2013.
+The operation on Morris Street closed in 2004.
+The Arthur B. Hodges Center donated $4.6 million as its final distribution of assets to Edgewood Summit in 2011.
+This money assisted in the development of a memory support, nursing and rehabilitation center on the campus.
+Edgewood Summit named the new health services building the “Arthur B. Hodges Center at Edgewood Summit” in honor of its benefactor.
+The legacy of Brownie Hodges will continue to thrive in the Charleston community, due to tireless community leaders who gathered support and implemented new services for older adults.